An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Soft Clustering Algorithm

 \subsection{Self-Information as a Measure for Identifying Formulaic Structures}

 The use of self-information stems from its foundational role in information theory, where the information content of an observation $x$ is defined as:

 which quantifies how predictable or surprising an observation is.
-More predictable elements (those that occur frequently in structured, formulaic segments) have higher probabilities and thus lower \(-\log p(x)\) values, while less predictable elements exhibit lower probabilities and higher \(-\log p(x)\) values.
+More predictable elements (those that occur frequently in structured, formulaic segments) have higher probabilities and thus lower $-\log p(x)$ values, while less predictable elements exhibit lower probabilities and higher $-\log p(x)$ values.
+In textual analysis, a recurring feature has lower self-information in the cluster in which it is common.
+This does not imply that every segment in that cluster has a lower mean self-information, because the segment-level value includes contributions from all of its features, including rare ones.
+The discrete objective partitions samples according to their likelihood under the two cluster-conditioned feature distributions; it does not rank the clusters by their mean self-information.
+We identify the formulaic cluster from the recurrence and concentration of its distinctive $n$-grams.

-In the context of textual analysis, formulaic structures, by their nature, are repetitive and highly predictable, leading to higher \(-\log p(x)\) values for formulaic segments.
-Our method directly measures the degree of structural predictability of each text segment, providing a granular, data-driven approach to distinguishing formulaic from non-formulaic patterns.
-Unlike existing information-based clustering methods, which rely on global variability measures, our approach evaluates the local predictability of individual elements, ensuring sensitivity to complex and varied linguistic structures.

-\paragraph{\textbf{Layman explanation:}} Self-information provides a measure of how surprising or expected a given unit of text is, based on how likely it is to appear.
-Frequent and structurally constrained expressions are more predictable and therefore contribute higher self-information values.
-By measuring this quantity locally for each segment, our method identifies areas of the text that exhibit heightened regularity or constraint, which are often associated with formulaic language.
+\paragraph{\textbf{Layman explanation:}} Frequently recurring expressions are less surprising and therefore have lower self-information where they are common.
+The algorithm separates text units according to differences in their feature distributions.
+We then examine the recurring features of each cluster to determine which cluster exhibits a formulaic structure.